quotient-im/Quaternion/README.md

   By default it's `> \\1\n`.
 - `UI/quote_regex` - set to `^([\\s\\S]*)` to add `UI/quote_style` only at
   the beginning and end of the quote.
 By default it's `(.+)(?:\n|$)`.
+- `UI/Timeline/font_family` - font family (for example `Monospace`) to
+  display messages in the timeline.
+- `UI/Timeline/font_pointSize` - font size to display messages in the timeline.

 Since version 0.0.9.4, AppImage binaries for Linux and .dmg files for macOS are compiled with Qt Keychain support.
 It means that Quaternion will try